katsully/flask-demo/README.md

    Where the xs represent the ip address of your computer

-5. Now you can open a new browser in your mobile and use the URL xxx.xxx.x.xxx:5000
+5. Now you can open a new browser on your mobile and use the URL xxx.xxx.x.xxx:5000